-Hi, my name is Samantha, currently a wife, mother of four, owner and creator of content for Dance Parent 101 and a co-partner in the business my husband runs.
-We live on the southern coast of eastern Australia in a small seaside town, which sounds quite idyllic except for the fact that the average temperature in summer is only about 21 degrees Celsius or 70 degrees Fahrenheit!
+Hi, my name is Samantha, currently a wife, mother of four, owner and creator of content for Dance Parent 101 as well as Move Dance Learn, and a co-partner in the business my husband runs.
+My family and I have recently moved from the southern coast to a thriving river town that borders two states here in Australia.

 My Dance Journey…